Skip to the main content.

 Good for high-speed reciprocating, self-lubricating, high-temperature and high-load applications.
 Liner is designed specifically for high-frequency dither applications.

-Uses: valves, shock absorbers, hydraulic controls – both lubricated and dry
+Best for: valves, shock absorbers, hydraulic controls – both lubricated and dry.

 AT